“When are you going to stop breastfeeding?”

 It has previously been believed baby orangutans exclusively breastfed for the first year of life, then slowly introduce other foods, such as fruit.

-It is difficult for researchers to observe nursing behaviour in primates who live in trees.
+It is difficult for researchers to observe nursing behavior in primates who live in trees.
 Observation alone however can make it difficult to accurately track how long animals breastfeed for.